Matsue Vogel Park

+Hartlaub's Turaco at the park.

 Shimane Vogel Park, or Matsue Vogel Park (松江フォーゲルパーク), is an aviary park in Shimane Prefecture, on the Sea of Japan.

 Located on the north shore of Lake Shinji, it has paved walkways between four aviaries holding tropical birds; mostly toucans, turacos, hornbills and ibises.
 The park is also home to various birds from around the world, including rare and exotic birds.
 There are also a number of waterfowl to be found in the aquatic birds aviary.
 Vogel Park also includes such birds as emus and penguins.
 An owl flight show is exhibited four times a day.

 The park is known for its costumed penguin parades.

 Vogel Park features one of the largest greenhouses in Japan, housing a diverse array of flowers that bloom year-round.
 Visitors can admire flowers such as Begonias, Fuchsias, and Coleus while exploring the park.